Simple Guide to RC Gearing

 The photo above shows some markings on the spur gear; 83T, indicating it has 83 teeth.
 Pinion gears usually have the number etched on them too, but some manufacturers omit this.

-You can also see 48P written on the Spur gear – P (or DP) indicates the pitch, or size, of each tooth on the gear.
+Again, in the photo above you can see 48P written on the Spur gear – P (or DP) indicates the pitch, or size, of each tooth on the gear.
 48dp is a common size for 1/10th competition cars.
 The higher the pitch, the smaller the teeth.
+You will need to use the correct pitch for your particular car, so be sure to check the manual if in doubt.

-By increasing or decreasing the amount of teeth on one of the gears, this affects how many times the pinion gear needs to rotate to turn the spur gear one full rotation (hence why it is called the gear ratio).
+The number of teeth on each gear affects how many times the pinion gear needs to rotate to turn the spur gear one full rotation (hence why it is called the gear ratio).

 • High Torque, Low RPM